nextredo/homelab/tasks/tasks.md

 - Nextcloud kinda does everything
   - Can be the photos backup, doc storage, and tasks app
 - Integrations
-  - Notes app
+  - Notes app (can link to notes)
-  - Tasks app
+  - Tasks app (provides alternative view on stuff in Deck)
-- Mobile app
+- Mobile apps
 - Card archiving
 - Added recently
   - Cloning cards